sign up for updates

-Alertcall was established in 2004.
-Our Founder James Batchelor, inspired by the needs of his own Grandmother Eveline invented the world’s first “I am okay” button – a simple way to confirm people are safe each day and offer them contact.
-We now call this our OkEachDay button.
+Alertacall was established in 2004.
+Our founder James Batchelor, inspired by the needs of his own Grandmother Eveline invented the world’s first “I am okay” button – a simple way to confirm people are safe each day and offer them contact.
+We now call this our OKEachDay button.

 Based in Windermere in Cumbria and offering a nationwide service, OkEachDay now helps thousands of people to stay in their homes for longer.
-We also work with councils, housing associations and charities with a range of services all based around pro-active contact with independent people.
+We also work with councils, housing associations and charities with a range of services all based around pro-active contact designed to keep independent people.

 My grandmother Eveline is a very independent woman.
 She drives a car and still looks after herself but a freak accident resulted in her breaking her arm in a number of places and she had to move into residential care home for a few weeks whilst she recovered.

 Naturally, she couldn’t wait to get back home.
 As a family, however, we wanted to ensure that she could retain her independence and get help if she had another accident.
 We looked at a number of options for home support solutions, including pendant alarms and panic buttons, but Eveline wasn’t keen on the idea.
 Her words were: “There is no way I am having one of those, I’m not old enough!”